eugene-kartsev/go-teamcity-hue/README.md

   </builds>
    ```

-   If you need more info about how the TeamCity REST Api works, check [their documentation](https://confluence.jetbrains.com/display/TW/REST+API#RESTAPI-BuildLocator).
+   If you need more info about the TeamCity REST API and how works, check [their documentation](https://confluence.jetbrains.com/display/TW/REST+API#RESTAPI-BuildLocator).

-3. You're going to need a HUE lamp, similar to this one: [hue bloom](https://www.google.ca/search?q=hue+bloom).
-The lamp connects to your wi-fi network and listens to your "commands" via simple http-request-response web server (check their [REST api](http://www.developers.meethue.com/philips-hue-api) - it's pretty straightforward).
+#####3.
+You're going to need a HUE lamp (similar to this one: [hue bloom](https://www.google.ca/search?q=hue+bloom)).
+The lamp connects to your wi-fi network and listens to your "commands" via a http web server (check their [REST api](http://www.developers.meethue.com/philips-hue-api) - it's pretty straightforward).

-4. Build 'go-teamcity-hue' from the source code (using [golang compiler](https://golang.org/doc/code.html)) or download the latest binary release from this repository.
+#####4.
+Build 'go-teamcity-hue' from the source code (using the [golang compiler](https://golang.org/doc/code.html)) or download the latest binary release from this repository.

-5. OK, now you are ready to start the application for the first time.
+#####5.
+OK, now you are ready to start the application for the first time.
 Your target directory should look like this:

  ```sh
  user$ ls
    go-teamcity-hue
  ```

-6. Start the application for the first time - the configuration file teamplate will be created:
+#####6.
+Start the application for the first time - the configuration file teamplate will be created:

  ```sh
  user$ ./go-teamcity-hue